germanattanasio/speech-ios-sdk/README.md

 To run the sample application, change the compile target to 'watsonsdktest' and run on the iPhone simulator.

+Note that this is sample code and no security review has been performed on the code.

 #Speech To Text
 ==============